christophenoel/argo-workflows/README.md

 Argo Workflows is a **Commercial-Of-The-Shelf (COTS)** Kubernetes-native workflow engine that orchestrates parallel jobs on a Kubernetes cluster.

-The component description is provided in the context of the Operational Hyperspectral Data Store and Access (OHDSA) platform (Dim-Sum).
+The component description is provided in the context of the Operational Hyper-spectral Data Store and Access (OHDSA) platform (Dim-Sum).

 ## Features